avisar1/ee0460217/README.md

 The dataset is split into training, validation, and test sets.
 To improve generalization and reduce overfitting, the training data is augmented with techniques like random resized cropping, horizontal flipping, rotation, and color jittering.

+## 📈 Data Preprocessing & Augmentation

+To ensure our models learn effectively and generalize well to new images, the dataset was carefully preprocessed.
+All images were normalized using standard ImageNet statistics.

+For the training set, we applied a series of data augmentation techniques to create more robust models and prevent overfitting.
+These transformations introduce variability, helping the model learn the essential features of each yoga pose rather than memorizing specific images.
+The augmentations included:

+* **Random Resized Cropping**: To focus on different parts of the pose.
+* **Random Horizontal Flipping**: To ensure the model is invariant to orientation.
+* **Random Rotation**: To handle variations in camera angle.
+* **Color Jittering**: To make the model robust to changes in lighting and color.

 ## 🧠 Models Explored

 This project explores three distinct families of models: